scotttesler/blog-template/README.md

 --- | ----
 authors | _string[]_.
 date | _string_.
 Must be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
-thumbnail | _string_.
-A URI.
-tags | _string[]_. ⚠️ Not currently in use. ⚠️
-title | _string_.
+excerpt | _string_.
+A short excerpt of the article, to display with the thumbnail and title on the home page. thumbnail | _string_.
+A URI. tags | _string[]_. ⚠️ Not currently in use. ⚠️ title | _string_.
 The post's title.